 Skip to main content

-Use these specialized encyclopedias as authoritative sources to learn more about a new subject, find introductory material for your papers, or to help you find ideas for research topics.
+Use these specialized encyclopedias as scholarly, authoritative, sources to learn more about a new subject, find introductory material for your papers, or to help you find ideas for research topics.

 Encyclopedia of Atmospheric Sciences